-Facebook Page Launch, Setting Goals, and Revenue/Budget Tracking Webinar
+Facebook Page Launch, Setting Goals, & Revenue/Budget Tracking Webinar

 May 29, 2017

 Hello everyone and thanks for joining us this week for our Digitize NS webinar.

 As always, I hope you have been enjoying the course so far and have brought any and all questions you may have.
 For anyone wishing to catch up on our webinar from last week or one from previous weeks, we will be happy to provide you with a link in the chat.
 As with all of our Digitize NS webinars, this will be recorded for later playback if you wanted extra time with a certain section or for listening on the go.